How Solar Panels Are Made

 Wiring

-The solar cells are connected together with wiring to form a solar panel.
+Subsequently, we connect the solar cells with wiring to form a solar panel.

 Frames

-The solar panel is then mounted in a frame to provide support and protect the panel from damage.
+We then mount the solar panel in a frame to provide support and protect it from damage.

-It’s worth noting there are many different types of solar panels, and some are made differently (for example, some solar panels are made using thin-film technology) but the above is a common procedure.
+It’s worth noting that there are many different types of solar panels, and some are made differently (for example, some solar panels use thin-film technology), but the above procedure is common.

 Contact Us Today!

-So there is a step-by-step guide on how solar panels are made!
+So here is a step-by-step guide on how solar panels are made!

 To learn just how our Zeno solar panels can benefit you, check out this link here

-To learn how much you’ll save on power bills for your home, business, or both, be sure to contact us for a quote now.
+To learn how much you’ll save on power bills for your home, business, or both, contact us for a quote now.